quintans/es-cqrs-bank-transfer/README.md

 Here I followed the more complex path, where I tried to have an architecture to handle a high throughput.

 This project has several moving pieces
+* PostgreSQL: the event store database
-* Account Service: the right side of things.
+* Account Service: the write side of things.
 This writes into the event store.
 * Poller Service: periodically pools (less 1s) the event store for new events and publish them into a MQ.
 Only one instance will be running at a given time.
 * Balance Service: reads the MQ and updates its projection(s).
 The projections listeners will only be active in one of the instances.
-To guarantee that, we distributed locking.
+To guarantee that, we use distributed locking.
-* Pulsar: the message queue
+* NATS: the message queue
 * Elasticsearch: the projection database
 * Redis: for distributed locking.

-In a future project I will make it as simple as possible, reusing many of the things developed here, but removing the Poller service and Pulsar for delivering events.

 ## Running